-The area classification of dust clouds follows the pattern of gas clouds.
-Zone 20 corresponds to Zone 0 (where the hazard is present continuously or for long periods) Zone 21 to Zone1 and Zone 22 to Zone 2 as the probability of the dust cloud being of protection 'iaD' since deciding the area classification is difficult and if the grain is smouldering it will probably burst into flame However if a temperature monitor is measuring temperature in a location where it is infrequently covered by dust and can be readily and frequently cleaned then a level of protection 'icD' is adequate.
+The area classification of dust clouds follows the pattern of gas of protection 'iaD' since deciding the area classification is difficult and if the grain is smouldering it will probably burst into flame However if a temperature monitor is measuring temperature in a location where it is infrequently covered by dust and can be readily and frequently cleaned then a level of protection 'icD' is adequate.
 It might still be expedient to use 'iaD' equipment but it is not essential to do so.